 Crazy about House of Cards?
 Nuts about The Night Manager?
 Bonkers for Peaky Blinders?
 Whatever series you're watching, we’ve got the perfect thriller to read alongside it.

 As her latest Vera book The Moth Catcher makes it to ITV screens, Ann Cleeves reflects on letting others adapt her novels.

 Love Vera?
 Why not try the books that inspired the ITV detective drama, Ann Cleeves' Vera Stanhope series.
 Here’s the whole series in order.
 Best of all you can start reading the lot of them right now.

-To celebrate the return of Vera to ITV, starring Brenda Blethyn as Vera Stanhope, here are our favourite things about Ann Cleeves’ unconventional detective.
+We love ITV's Vera, starring Brenda Blethyn as Vera Stanhope.
+Here's just a few of our favourite things about Ann Cleeves’ unconventional detective.

 On impulse Vera took herself off to Holy Island.
 She had a sudden craving for crab sandwiches and a blast of sea air.
 Of course she hadn’t stopped to check tide times, but arrived at Beal just in time.
 Hector’s Land Rover made it across the causeway as the water was blowing in and the...